alexisvassquez/chrom-e_tools/README.md

 - Clean your system's clutter (cache, dead kernels, and more)
 - Monitor memory, disk, and CPU usage
 - Stay lightweight while developing high-impact projects
-- Learn foundational Linux hygiene practices'
+- Learn foundational Linux hygiene practices

 If you're a developer working from an old laptop, a budget device, or even a low-end setup - you're not alone.
 This repo is for you.